 The funds do not undertake due diligence, but rather rely upon the investment expertise and commitment of Enterprise Angels members in a deal.
 Enterprise Angels funds have an investment committee (many members are directly involved in assessing investment opportunities through EA’s screening committee), but their role on the EA funds investment committee is primarily to ensure the fund is aligned with its investment mandate and is building a well balanced portfolio.

-Currently, Enterprise Angels manages two funds, EA Fund 1 and EA Fund 2.
-EA Fund 3 is accepting investments now.
+Currently, Enterprise Angels manages three funds, EA Fund 1, EA Fund 2. and EA Fund 3.

 Our funds rely on the combination of Enterprise Angels professional staff and the enormous sectoral expertise of the group’s members (approximately 200 experienced business people).